Australia 1936 Ten Shillings Riddle / Sheehan R#11

 As the grade would indicate, this particular example is equal to the finest seen.
 It has fantastic paper quality, bold and original colours and is devoid of any flicks or folds.

-My auction records indicates that this is one of just three R11's I've seen at auction in the past decade that I have graded UNC.
-(Check written auction records for that same period and you'll see more than that have been described by auctioneers as UNC, however I've disagreed with several after physically examining them myself).
+My auction records indicate that this is one of just three R11's I've seen at auction in the past decade that I have graded UNC.
+(Check written auction records for that same period and you'll see more than that have been described by auctioneers as UNC, however, I've disagreed with several after physically examining them myself).